Forests/biodiversity Preservation Initiatives

 Indonesia is a treasure trove of diverse world species.
 In recent years, however, that bounty of biodiversity has been in rapid decline.
 Phase I of the Yamaha Forest project involved planting of approximately 110,000 saplings over approximately 127 hectares of public land in Sukabumi, West Java, in efforts to restore the functionality of the forest.
 These activities have also been effective in educating local Yamaha subsidiary employees, elementary, and middle-school students in environmental issues.

 The selection of tree species (based on academic surveys) and planting schedules for Phase II are designed to renew the natural forest in harmony with local characteristics, as well as to help the ecosystem recover.
 The Japan International Cooperation Agency (JICA) and the Indonesian Ministry of Forestry are working in cooperation with Yamaha to work in an area devastated by fire (approximately 50 hectares) in the Mt.
 Ciremai National Park, located in Kuningan, West Java.

-In December 2011, we held an event at the activity site where 250 people gathered, including from Yamaha Corporation, local subsidiary employees, government officials, local residents and elementary school students.
+In November 2012, we held an event at the activity site where around 210 people gathered, including from Yamaha Corporation, local subsidiary employees, government officials, local residents and elementary school students.
 In addition to a ceremony that included greetings from different related persons and an activity report, participants took part in commemorative tree-planting.
 Children that participated were taught about the environment at the same time.

-Yamaha planted approximately 12,000 trees representing 18 local species by the end of fiscal 2011 and plans to plant around 50,000 trees by the end of fiscal 2014.
+Yamaha planted approximately 24,000 trees representing 18 local species selected based on a survey by the end of fiscal 2012 and plans to plant around 50,000 trees by the end of fiscal 2014.

 Enshunada Coastal Forest Recovery Support